Felixstowe: Strike continues at UK's biggest container port

 A second day of strike action is under way at the UK's busiest container port after workers walked out on Sunday in a pay dispute.

-The union Unite said about 1,900 of its members are taking action, expected to last eight days, at the Port of Felixstowe in Suffolk.
+The union Unite said about 1,900 of its members were taking action, expected to last eight days, at the Port of Felixstowe in Suffolk.

 A 7% pay offer from the port operator was described as "significantly below" the rate of inflation by Unite.